edjamakated/secure-science/README.md

 Secure Science is a Laboratory Information Management System (LIMS) & Electronic Laboratory Notebook (ELN)

+This repository is automatically published to https://www.secure.science/ on every commit.

 I. Overview
 LabNote is a web application designed to manage laboratory data, workflows, and electronic lab notebooks.
 The application will utilize an SQLite database for data storage, Tailwind CSS for the user interface, and a combination of jQuery, JavaScript, and PHP for the backend.